exercism/ruby/exercises/concept/amusement-park-improvements/.docs/instructions.md

 # Instructions

-Continuing your work with the amusement park, you are tasked with writing some utility methods to facilitate checking an attendee can use a ride.
+Continuing your work with the amusement park, you are tasked with writing some utility methods to facilitate checking if an attendee can use a ride.

 ## 1. Check if an attendee has a ride pass